 Finally, creating a comfy sleeping area that your pet will use is key.
-For many pets this will vary.
-Ensure that your pet has adequate warmth.Plenty of fleece lined bedding with high walls and some blankets is suitable for dogs during winter, whereas in summer, a trampoline style bed with mattress may be more suitable.
+For many pets, this will vary.
+Ensure that your pet has adequate warmth.Plenty of fleece-lined bedding with high walls and some blankets are suitable for dogs during winter, whereas in summer, a trampoline style bed with a mattress may be more suitable.

 For cats, it is critical that they feel safe and secure when they sleep.
 Cats are physiologically wired to hunt prey.
 When they rest in the wild they will find a safe den to protect themselves so providing a safe secure area will meet the needs of their primal instinct.
 Cats love to sleep in cat cubbies or cat igloos where they are surrounded by walls similar as they would have done in their wild den!

-If your have an outdoor kennel or igloo for your dog or cat, make sure this is warm and dry, otherwise they won’t use them.
+If you have an outdoor kennel or igloo for your dog or cat, make sure this is warm and dry, otherwise, they won’t use them.

 Often a cuddly soft toy will help your pet settle into sleep.
 A cuddle toy will provide warmth and there are some that you can put old clothes that you have worn into.
 Your pet will find your smell in this toy & will settle more easily.
 These are recommended for dogs using kennels or for new pups while they are learning to sleep through the night.